ansuman273/BeamStream2/README.md

    nodemon (if you have nodemon install globally) or npm start
-# please sign up to
+# please sign up to access the application

 # The video manage/streaming part is in progress..